IkerSoria/Science_Rejection_CIEMAT/README.md

    -SEM_models: several tables with the SEM results and the outlier SEM models.

    -SEM_plot: two plots of the initial and final SEM models.

+# Science_Rejection_Paper.docx
+Word file with a draft of the paper.
+Updated regularly.